grdw/grdw/_posts/2022-10-03-how-to-copy-a-file-between-devices.md

 If I have, for example, a file that's 7 MB, this code will chunk it into slices of 5 MB and 2 MB.
 The slice method will try to take 5 MB of the end for the 2nd part, but it will read until the end (there's no need to recalculate the offset).

-Secondly, we can read the slice into memory like such:
+Secondly, I can read the slice into memory like such:

 ```javascript
 function readChunk(blob) {